 I am concerned, one, as Senator Moynihan said, you are here, but you do not have a piece of legislation before us.
-We are having tember or late September?
+We are having a hearing on a bill that does not exist.

 Second, I am concerned about your delay until September.
 I checked.
 The leadership puts out a little calendar, and in that calendar-this is not in concrete, it is not inscribed forever-it provides for us to adjourn on November 13.